WelshSean/JHU-Dev-Data-Prods-Project/Modelling_mtcars_deck/index.md

 * mtcars is one of the test datasets that can be loaded into R
 * It was extracted from the 1974 Motor trend US Magazine
 * A useful, manageable dataset for exploration
-* This application sets out to allow the user to evaluate linear models for mtcars
+* This application sets out to allow the user to explore possible Linear Models for the fuel efficiency and its dependencies on the other variables in the mtcars dataset.
-* It also allows the user to pick which of the covariants  are included in the model
+* The code for this presentation can be found on [Github](https://github.com/WelshSean/JHU-Dev-Data-Prods-Project/blob/master/Modelling_mtcars_deck/index.Rmd)
+* The R code for the Shiny application is also available in the same [Repo](https://github.com/WelshSean/JHU-Dev-Data-Prods-Project)

 --- .class #id